wwlorey/truman-apa7-latex-template/README.md

   ```

 `build` looks for the first `.tex` file found in your current directory and runs `xelatex` on it.
-The `--bib` flag searches for the first `.bcf` file in your current directory (which is
+The `--bib` flag does everything `build` does, it searches for the first `.bcf` file in your current directory (which is
 automatically generated from your `.bib` file) and runs `biber` on it.